 HSBH was dredged twice since initial construction: (1) 7,214 cubic yards (cy) in 1999 and (2) 4,556 cy in 2009 (Table 1).
 Both times, the dredged material was disposed upland.
 Many of Hawai'i's small boat harbors (including HSBH) are dredged relatively infrequently (10 to 15 year interval) due to low shoaling rates, high mobilization and construction costs for small projects, and limited impacts of shoaling on small boat navigation.
 HSBH is typically dredged mechanically with a barge-mounted excavator.
-The material was placed upland in 1999, because at that time, it was understood by the Corps to be the least cost option.
+The material was placed upland in 1999, because at that time, it was understood by USACE to be the least cost option.
+For purposes of this IFR/EA, disposal of material upland constitutes the Base Plan.
+As noted previously, projects under the pilot program that utilize dredged material from federal navigation projects, Section 1122(e)(2) provides that the incremental costs above the Base Plan for transporting and depositing such dredged material will be borne entirely by the Federal Government.

 Under the Operations and Maintenance (O&M) program, the USACE completed a Dredged Material Management Plan (DMMP) Preliminary Assessment (Appendix F) for the HSBH (USACE, 2018).
-The DMMP Preliminary Assessment concluded that a comprehensive DMMP study was not warranted and established the O&M Base Plan: maintenance dredging of the federal navigation features to the authorized depth with ocean disposal at the South Oʻahu Ocean Dredged Material Disposal Site (ODMDS).
-The South Oʻahu ODMDS has capacity sufficient to receive dredged material from the Haleʻiwa SBH for the next twenty years and is the least cost disposal alternative in comparison to upland alternatives considered under the DMMP Preliminary Assessment (stockpiling, landfill or beach nourishment).
+The DMMP Preliminary Assessment concluded that a comprehensive DMMP study was not warranted and evaluated maintenance dredging of the federal navigation features to the authorized depth and various disposal alternatives, including ocean disposal at the South O'ahu Ocean Dredged Material Disposal Site (ODMDS).
+The South O'ahu ODMDS has capacity sufficient to receive dredged material from the Hale'iwa SBH for the next twenty years and is the least cost disposal alternative in comparison to upland alternatives considered under the DMMP Preliminary Assessment (stockpiling, landfill, or beach nourishment).
 It is USACE policy to fully consider all aspects of the dredging and placement operations while maximizing benefits to the public.
 Beneficial use options for the dredged material should be given full and equal consideration with other alternatives (ER 1165-2-211).
+However, prior to this IFR/EA, environmental compliance for ocean disposal at ODMDS had not been completed, and thus it cannot be the current Base Plan.